OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/oai_pmh/oai_pmh.md

 By default, this module is disabled on every instance.

+If OAI is enabled, the SEO settings become visible.
+(Enable SEO only, is not possible).

 When the module is turned on, the API endpoint is available where all published resources are available via XML.

 ![OAIPMH activation](assets/OAIPMH_activation.png)